top of page

 ENERGY & BUILDINGS

-We've broken actions down from "easy, I can do that now!", to how to get gas out of your home, electrify everything, and where to get expert help, rebates, and inspiration.
+Here are actions you can take - from "easy, I can do that right now!", to getting gas out of your home, electrifying everything, and where to get expert help, rebates, and inspiration.
 Health + comfort + money saved!
-If we do this right, we'll reduce pollution and make a difference for the future of the Bay Area.

 Lightbulbs